Do you think that healthy food is boring? Not very interesting? Or even bland?

 But by the time I got my head around the brutal reality of not having any bread for the next 4 days, lunch was being served with something resembling ryvita.
 Only it was not ryvita, it was the best crispbread ever!

 And by the end of the meal I was the No1 crispbread fan!
+You can easily buy very good crispbread in health shops (and that's where ours came from), but it could be a little pricey.

 P.S.
 Just in case you don't actually know how to use this fabulous alternative to bread, it's great with salad, cottage cheese or just on its own.
 In fact, you will probably just eat it straight from the baking tray!
 It keeps extremely well, in air tight container for up to a month.